shinout/u2r/README.md

 ### specific options ###
  - protocol : http or https
+ - body     : if method != "GET", querystring of options.data is set. options.data is passed by u2r(url, here)

  - all other options are compatible with the one http(s)Clients specify.